fernanucm/PLBASIC/README.md

   Runs the program (starting at line `li` is provided).

 * `LIST [li]`
-  Display the listing of the program using the line number order.
+  Displays the listing of the program using the line number order.
 With `li` specified, starts from this line til the end.

 * `NEW`
   Erases the whole program and variables from memory.